MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 recommendations: true
 ms.date: 08/15/2024
 ---
-# Policy for Admin-Controlled Migration to New Outlook for Windows
+# Policy for Admin-Controlled Migration to new Outlook for Windows

 You can upgrade users in your organization to the new Outlook for Windows by setting policies through Group Policy, Cloud Policy service for Microsoft 365, or a registry value.